First Baptist Church in Woodbridge may be home to new commuter parking spots very soon.

 First Baptist Church is located at 13600 Minnieville Road, near the intersection of Minnieville Road and Prince William Parkway.

-In a previous meeting with Patch, Neabsco District Supervisor John D. Jenkins said that a local church was in talks with the county to help make up the difference of some 700 parking spaces from Potomac Mills mall.
+, Neabsco District Supervisor John D. Jenkins said that a local church was in talks with the county to help make up the difference of some 700 parking spaces from Potomac Mills mall.

 Commonwealth Transportation Secretary Sean T. Connaughton will announce Virginia’s plans for commuter parking in the county due to the reduction of Potomac Mills mall parking spaces in a press conference on Thursday.